uwetom/animation_worksheets/animation_basics_ball.md

 ### Create a ball

-**Double click** on the polygon sphere button
+**Double click** on the polygon sphere button to open the options.

 ![](images/make_sphere.PNG)

-- Set the radius to 10 and the divisions to 20
+- Set the radius to 10 and the divisions to 20.

 ![](images/sphere_settings.PNG)